marlon20m/Good-README-Generator/README.md

 ![License: MIT](https://img.shields.io/badge/License-MIT-green.svg)

-MIT License can be found in the License folder.  :file_folder:
+MIT License can be found in the License file. :file_folder:

 ---